yingfeng23/yingfeng23.github.io/_pages/research.md

 # Research Assistant Experiences
 Oct.
 2021-Dec.
 2022.
-Research Assistant at Dr. Jie Meng’s **‘Social Distancing in Servicescape’** collaborative research project (cooperate with Professor Brain King at Texas A&M University and Dr. Mingjie Ji at Oxford Brookes University).
+Research Assistant at <a href="https://www.lborolondon.ac.uk/about/staff/dr-jie-meng/">Dr. Jie Meng</a>’s **‘Social Distancing in Servicescape’** collaborative research project (cooperate with <a href="https://rpts.tamu.edu/people/king-dr-brian/">Professor Brain King</a> at Texas A&M University and <a href="https://www.brookes.ac.uk/profiles/staff/kate-mingjie-ji/">Dr. Mingjie Ji</a> at Oxford Brookes University).
 In charge of:

 •	Conceptual model building and data analysis (SEM) using Amos and SPSS.